microsoft/msticpy/docs/source/data_acquisition/DataObfuscation.rst

 be converted to the same randomized output address.
 The mapping remains for the Python session.

+Some special IP addresses (localhost, 0.0.0.0) and the prefixes of reserved private addresses are preserved.

+.. warning:: No checking is done for collisions with public IPs that get randomly mapped to a 10.x.x.x or other private address spaces.

-.. note: IPV6 addresses have their individual components hashed to a hex string and do not use this mapping.
+.. note:: IPV6 addresses have their individual components hashed to a hex string and do not use this mapping.
 This should still result in a given input IP address being mapped to the same obfuscated address.
-   The output IPV6 address will usually not be a value IP address though.
+   The output IPV6 address will usually not be a valid IP address though.

 .. parsed-literal::